 Cook Children's Hospitalists

-Cook Children's Hospitalist Group is a team of board eligible and certified pediatricians who specialize in caring for patients while they are admitted to Cook Children's Medical Center.
-One of the hospitalists will see your child daily and is available 24 hours a day to manage any urgent medical needs of hospitalized children.
+Cook Children's Hospitalist Group is a team of pediatricians who specialize in the care of patients requiring admission to the hospital.
+One of the hospitalists will see your child daily, review labs and imaging and is available 24 hours a day to manage any urgent medical needs of hospitalized children.

-Patients may be referred to the Hospitalist Group through admission from the Emergency Department, by transferring out of the intensive care unit or by their private physician.
+Patients may be referred to the Hospitalist group through admission from the Emergency Department, by transferring out of the intensive care unit or by their private physician.
 Once the patient is admitted, hospitalists remain in close contact with everyone involved in the child's medical care.
 Because they are available 24 hours a day, your child might see more than one hospitalist during his or her stay.
-Occasionally, medical students or residents may accompany the hospitalists as they see patients.

 Hospitalists help patients and families move toward discharge by following up on tests, adjusting treatments and monitoring progress.
 They offer families the necessary time to ask questions and discuss options.
 Because our hospitalists remain on site, they can respond quickly to any emergency, help patients transfer out of intensive care settings and shorten the overall time spent in the medical center.